izakpavel/izakpavel.github.io/_posts/2020-01-12-animating-complex-shapes-in-swiftui.markdown

 Now, in the case things are more complicated and we need to animate the shape according to two values, we can utilize `AnimatablePair<T>` type.
 Here the only obstacle is to define the right getter and setter to pass data between our control properties and values stored in AnimatablePair.

-As a example, we will build a wedge shape that can be used to compose pie charts.
+As an example, we will build a wedge shape that can be used to compose pie charts.
 The wedge has two main properties - `angleOffset` and `wedgeWidth` that we both want to be animatable.
-The best explanation of both properties gives following illustration:
+The best explanation of both properties gives the following illustration:

 And the resulting code is here.
 Note how AnimatablePair`s first and second values are being mapped to our properties.